Bidadari, Singapore

-Bidadari is a housing estate in the Central Region of Singapore, part of the planning area of Toa Payoh.
+Bidadari is a housing estate and a subzone of Toa Payoh planning area, in the Central Region of Singapore.

-Before the development, the area was the site of Bidadari Cemetery, which served Christian, Muslim, Hindu and Sinhalese communities.
+The housing estate is situated at the site of the former Bidadari Cemetery, which served Christian, Muslim, Hindu and Sinhalese communities.

 Etymology

-The word bidadari means "angel" in Malay, which was in turn derived from the Sanskrit word vidhya dhari, which means a nymph of India's heaven or a houri of paradise.
+The word bidadari means "angel" in Malay, which was in turn derived as a loanword from the Sanskrit word vidhya dhari.
 The bidadari are depicted as angels that preside over the union of flowers.

 History

 19th century: Estates and palace

 During the early 19th century, a 45-acre of estate land in Singapore was first acquired by the British civil engineer Henry Minchin Simons in 1855, and there he had the house built between 1855 and 1861 and would later exchange the estate with William Napier for his Tyersall estate.
 The estate was subsequently sold to Temenggong Abu Bakar in the mid-1860s.
 He gave it to his second wife, a Danish woman Zubaidah binti Abdullah who was born Cecilia Catharina Lange, for her residence.
 Thus the estate and house was known as Bidadari and Istana Bidadari in reference to the beauty of the Temenggong's wife.

 Soon after Abu Bakar was proclaimed the Sultan of Johor in 1885, Sultana Zubaidah moved to Johor.
 The palace itself was rented out to various parties until 1902 and later its demolition in 1915.